 Harry suddenly glanced at Danielle with a questioning look.
 Danielle shook her head, but still smiled inwardly, knowing it was mostly likely her cousin that was the American prat they were referring to.
-Though she had had her own fun with them a few days ago as well.
+Though she had had her own fun with them a few nights ago as well.

 "You'll get him next time, Big D," said a third.

 "Same time tomorrow?" said the leader they called Big D.